To form a nonprofit corporation follow the steps below or have a professional service handle the paperwork for you:

 Now that you’re incorporated, it’s time to get an EIN for your organization.
 An EIN, or Employer Identification number, is the federal government’s way of tracking your organization’s financial activity.

-All corporations are required to have EINs, but they’re especially important for non-profits seeking 501(c)(3) status.
+All corporations are required to have EINs.

-To acquire and maintain tax exemption, your finances are going to be under a magnifying glass — so it’s a good idea to get your EIN before making any big moves.
+As a nonprofit, your finances are going to be under a magnifying glass — so it’s a good idea to get your EIN before making any big moves.
 It’ll also be necessary when you’re setting up a bank account and filling out IRS forms.

 Luckily, this is a pretty simple process.
 All you need to do is head over to the IRS website and fill out their online application.
 It’s totally free and you’ll get your identification number as soon as you finish.
 We think this is the best approach because it’s the most efficient — but you can also apply for free using other methods, which we outline in our EIN guide.